juel-content/supreme-octo-spoon/README.md

-# Juel Mahoney – Technical Writing Portfolio
+# Juel Mahoney -- Technical Writing Portfolio

 Welcome to my technical writing portfolio.

 This repository contains sample documentation projects created to demonstrate my skills in technical communication, API documentation, and user onboarding.

 ## Contents

-- **[Quickstart Guide](Quickstart.md)** – Install and run your first command with **MyTool**.
+- **[Quickstart Guide](Quickstart.md)** -- Install and run your first command with **MyTool**.

-- **[User Guide](user-guide.md)** – Placeholder for advanced features and workflows.
+- **[User Guide](user-guide.md)** -- Placeholder for advanced features and workflows.

 ## About Me

-I’m an experienced writer with a background in marketing, journalism, and product content.
+I'm an experienced writer with a background in marketing, journalism, and product content.

-I’ve completed Google’s Technical Writing course and I’m building hands-on documentation samples using Markdown and GitHub.
+I've completed Google's Technical Writing course and I'm building hands-on documentation samples using Markdown and GitHub.